 params.count), that correspond to the operation on the span and tell an operation which path to take depending on user input, are also very helpful for grouping, filtering, and segmenting.
 Otherwise, you may optimize for one use case without noticing some other outlier use case that only gets triggered 1/4 the time.
-Correlations will also be able to spot the outliers from these tag values.
+Correlations will also be able to spot the outliers from these attribute values.

-Best Practices When Creating Tags and Logs
+Best Practices When Creating Attributes and Log Events

 - Use semantic names, for example